agnezi/agnezi/README.md

 My name is Jonas Agnezi and I'm front-end developer.

- - 💙 In love with JavaScript
+ - 💙 In love with HTML / CSS / Javascript
  - ⚡ React.js